• Skip to primary navigation

 Spicy Peel-and-Eat Shrimp with Honey-Gochujang Glaze – Recipe

-It's a great appetizer, but it can also easily become your meal with a simple side vegetable.
+• Serve it as an appetizer or entree.
+This shrimp makes a great appetizer, but it can also easily become your meal with a simple side vegetable.
 An ear of sweet corn would be a nice accompaniment, or maybe some boiled or oven roasted fingerling potatoes.

 Spicy Peel-and-Eat Shrimp with Honey-Gochujang Glaze – Recipe